bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 The idea behind responsive web design is building a product that works across a range of viewports.

-There\'s a lot of techniques to do this but the core problem is you have a product and it needs to work everywhere.
+There&apos;s a lot of techniques to do this but the core problem is you have a product and it needs to work everywhere.

 How do you do that?
 Hi, my name is Benedict Hobart.